-It is often said that “necessity is the mother of invention.”
 NSLA believes summer learning programs provide a unique and flexible opportunity for leaders to try out and measure the effectiveness of new ideas and strategies, creative partnerships, and policies before scaling.
-The severity and enormity of the societal challenges we are facing in America require entrepreneurial leaders to pursue innovative solutions.
+The severity and enormity of the societal challenges we are facing in America require entrepreneurial leaders to pursue innovative and scalable solutions.

-NSLA has launched a new Summer Innovation Fellowship for leaders of color which will offer:
+NSLA launched a new Summer Innovation Fellowship for leaders of color which offers:

 We aim to support emerging leaders of color who are:

 For more than 25 years, the NSLA has improved the lives of America’s most vulnerable students by addressing the cumulative effects of summer learning loss and closing the achievement and opportunity gaps that research shows grow most significantly between lower and higher-income students over the summer months.
 NSLA works to ensure all students, regardless of background and zip code, can access and afford to participate in a high-quality summer learning experience every year.